 - ¼ cup slivered fresh basil leaves (or 1 cup baby arugula, or roughly chopped mature arugula)

-- 1 tablespoon hot honey or 1 tablespoon regular honey plus ¼ teaspoon hot pepper flakes to finish
+- 1 tablespoon hot honey (or 1 tablespoon regular honey plus ¼ teaspoon and hot pepper flakes to finish)

 - Preheat the oven to 475 F.

-- Roll or press out the dough on baking sheet, allowing it to rest midway so that it can relax, until it is a large rectangle of even thickness, about 1/2-inch thick.
+- Roll or press out the dough onto a baking sheet, allowing it to rest midway so that it can relax until it is a large rectangle of even thickness, about ½-inch thick.
 Spread the pizza sauce over the dough, leaving a ½-inch border unsauced.
-Bake for 10 to 12 minutes, until the pizza is almost cooked and golden around the edges.
+Bake for 12 to 15 minutes, until the pizza is almost cooked and golden around the edges.

 - Remove the pizza from the oven and use your hands to shred apart the burrata and place small pieces over the sauced area of the pizza (see Note).
-Bake for another 3 or 4 minutes or so until the burrata just starts to get slightly melty.
+Bake for another 2 to 3 minutes or so until the burrata just starts to get slightly melty.

 - Cut into pieces and serve immediately.